 Employee performance remains a key determinant for hospitality profitability and sustainability.
 Liu (2013) carried out a study focusing on hotel employee satisfaction and performance.
 The study found that if the hotel kitchen, in particular, is not ergonomically designed, it would yield difficulties in job performance, and to some extend physical pain, which is disastrous in regular activities and which ultimately affects hotel employee performance.
-This implies that having the right equipment and design in not only the hotel kitchen, but also in all other operational sections, is a recipe for better hotel employee productivity and a positive work experience.
-In view of employee performance, two predictors play a critical role: training and the adoption of safe work procedures.
+This implies that having the right equipment and design in not only the hotel kitchen, but also in all other operational sections, is a recipe for better hotel employee performance, two predictors play a critical role: training and the adoption of safe work procedures.